BioDivHealth/LF_Nigeria_Reports/README.md

 - Uses Google Gemini AI to extract structured case data (Suspected, Confirmed, Probable, HCW, Deaths) at state and week granularity.
 - Validates logical consistency (Suspected ≥ Confirmed ≥ Deaths) with retry and correction logic.
 - Combines per-year CSV datasets into a unified master CSV for time-series analysis.
-- Provides an interactive Dash dashboard for exploring case trends by state, week, and year.

 **Data sources:**
 - Raw PDF situation reports from NCDC